openucx/openhpca/README.md

 # Data visualization

-Since OpenHPCA generates a fairly large of data, the recommanded way to visualize all the results is to use the OpenHPCA viewer.
+Since OpenHPCA generates a fairly large of data, the recommended way to visualize all the results is to use the OpenHPCA viewer.

 To start the viewer, simply execute the following command from the top